buzzqw/TUS/OBSS/OBSSv2-eng.md

 A First Aid check, 3 Actions, with difficulty 12 plus the value of the negative Hit Points will bring the character to 0 Hit Points, i.e., unconscious.
 Each subsequent time the character returns below 0 Hit Points, the difficulty of the First Aid check increases by 2.

->> Tups is dying: E.g., Tups is severely injured and currently has -6 Hit Points.
+>> **Tups is dying**: E.g., Tups is severely injured and currently has -6 Hit Points.
 Jade decides to try to heal him (after moving him to a safer place).
 Jade attempts a First Aid check (3 Actions) to stabilize her companion; her check difficulty is 12+6, so she must exceed a DC of 18 with First Aid to bring him back to 0 Hit Points (unconscious)

 A subsequent First Aid check, performed within 10 minutes, can heal additional wounds.